 - Medical: on-demand access to a medical provider that can treat a wide range of common illnesses like cold and flu, sinus infection, allergies and more.

 - TalkNow: on-demand access to a mental health professional to talk about anything at anytime.

-- Scheduled Counseling: scheduled options to speak to a licensed counselor (six times per academic year, per student).
+- Scheduled Counseling: scheduled options to speak to a licensed counselor (twelve times per academic year, per student).

 - Health Coaching: Unlimited virtual visits can be scheduled with a nutrition specialist to empower students to live healthier and help prevent chronic diseases.

 How can students access TimelyCare?